Moral leadership, mission and ministry, congregational vitality, healing congregations, evangelism and discipleship

 Read more: “Healing Congregations: A Corrective to the Metrics of Congregational Vitality,” Witness: The Journal of the Academy for Evangelism in Theological Education 34.
 September 2020.

 Deacons offer a distinctive perspective on ministry and mission.
 As an ordained deacon, I offer a deacon’s eye for compassion and justice to assist congregations wounded through prior incidents of ministerial sexual abuse.
 This article describes the identity and ministry of the deacon, the congregation as the wounded and wounding Body of Christ, and healing congregations as a vital ministry of the church in mission to a hurting world.

 Read more: “A Deacon’s Eye for Healing Congregations,” Currents in Theology and Mission 42:3 (July 2015): 213–19.

 David W. Scott and Darryl W. Stephens, eds.
 The Practice of Mission in Global Methodism: Emerging Trends from Everywhere to Everywhere.
 Routledge Methodist Studies Series.
-New York: Routledge, under contract.
-Look for this book in fall 2021.
+New York: Routledge, April 2021.

 See also “Open and Affirming Ministry” on this website.